cointobanks/lifetioncoin-docs/_includes/devdoc/guide_block_chain.md

 You can even estimate the probability that a given hash attempt will generate a number below the [target][/en/glossary/nbits]{:#term-target}{:.term}
 threshold.
-Dash assumes a linear probability that the lower it makes the target threshold, the more hash attempts (on average) will need to be tried.
+Lifetioncoin assumes a linear probability that the lower it makes the target threshold, the more hash attempts (on average) will need to be tried.

 New blocks will only be added to the block chain if their hash is at least as challenging as a [difficulty][/en/glossary/difficulty]{:#term-difficulty}{:.term} value expected by the consensus protocol.